 Whether you have hypothyroidism or not, the cold is definitely a drastic change.
 In a matter of weeks, you can go from wearing shorts and a tee shirt to needing three layers just to leave the house.

 The cold sucks.
 I know many people love winter, but shorter days and more layers just don’t sit well with me.
-My productivity just isn’t the same during the winter.
+My productivity in the winter just isn’t the same as during the summer.
 I decided to create a worksheet you can use to figure out how you work best in the winter.
 Subscribe below to get access!